lexmanM/Fantasy-Premier-League-Dashboard/README.md

 This repository contains the base python code to create a dataset in a pre-decided format and the tableau dashboard that takes it as an input.
 The dashboard title is updated to reflect 21/22 season.

 I am planning to more information to this and I will update it as I build them.
 I am interested in collaborating with like-minded folks.
 You can reach me on [LinkedIn](www.linkedin.com/in/lexmankumar).
-Feel free to ping me if you want to discuss potential ways in which this can be made better or anything for that matter.
+Feel free to ping me if you would like to discuss potential ways in which this can be made better or anything for that matter.